-- Devices must remain free of writing, drawing, stickers, labels, or skins that distract from learning, except those that might identify the owner's name.
-Students should choose wallpapers for devices which are consistent with the school's Lifelong Guidelines. - All devices are always expected to be fully charged and in good working order. - Devices must not be left unattended at any time.
+- Guardians are required to sign the Summit School Device Check-out Agreement for each child in grades three through eight. - Devices must remain free of writing, drawing, stickers, labels, or skins that distract from learning. - All devices are always expected to be fully charged and in good working order.
+Notify your child's homeroom teacher of any damage or malfunction in a school owned device. - Devices must not be left unattended at any time.
 This includes lockers, cubbies, courtyard/ramada areas, outside of classrooms, or any unsupervised area.
-If a device is found to be unattended, it will be turned in to the Front Office for parents to claim. - Devices must always be in a student's possession except for lunch and recess. - Devices must be transported and carried appropriately on campus. - Students are encouraged to purchase protective cases and backpacks or bags for transport. - No food or beverages should be in the vicinity of any device. - Devices may not be used in the MPR during lunch, at recess, during transition times, or before/after school unless teacher permission is granted. - Students should not loan or borrow devices from others. - Students should help Summit School protect our computer system/devices by contacting an administrator about any security problems they may encounter. - Students are responsible for monitoring all activity on their account(s) and devices. - The student is fully responsible, always, for the personally-owned device brought to school.
-Summit School is not liable for any loss/damage/theft of a personally-owned device. - Parents are fully responsible for monitoring age-appropriate parental controls on their children's devices brought to school.
+If a device is found to be unattended, it will be turned in to the Front Office. - Devices must always be in a student's possession except for lunch and recess. - Devices must be transported and carried appropriately on campus. - Students are expected to use the protective cases provided by the school for their school owned devices. - No food or beverages should be in the vicinity of any device. - Devices may not be used in the MPR during lunch, at recess, during transition times, or before/after school unless teacher permission is granted. - Students should not loan or borrow devices from others.

+- Students should help Summit School protect our computer system/devices by contacting an administrator about any security problems they may encounter. - Students are responsible for monitoring all activity on their account(s) and devices. - Guardians are fully responsible for monitoring student activity on school owned devices or with school managed accounts during off-school hours.